Effective Meetings with Legislators

 Scheduling/Planning a Meeting

 At least three weeks prior to visiting Capitol Hill, contact your policymaker's office to request an appointment.
 It is important that you include in your request your full name, home mailing address, contact information, information on any others participating in the meeting, date/timeframe and issue(s) to be discussed.
 It may take several communications before you receive a response.
-Once you've scheduled your meeting, report it to ASHA.
+Once you've scheduled your meeting, report it to ASHA by e-mailing [email protected].

 Prepare for Your Meetings

 Learn everything you can about your Senators and Representative by visiting ASHA's Take Action site and viewing the Elected Officials in your district.
 Locate your Senators and your Representative.
 You can also learn about their respective backgrounds and legislative interests.
-Familiarize yourself with the issue materials and develop at least one personal story about each issue you plan to discuss.
+Familiarize yourself with the issue materials and select 2–3 that you are most passionate and comfortable talking about.
+Develop at least one personal story about each issue you plan to discuss.

 What to Expect from a Meeting